semgrep/semgrep-docs/docs/playground.md

 # Create and manage rules with Semgrep Playground

 Semgrep Playground is a live editor used to create and test rule patterns on sample code.
-By testing rule patterns on sample code, you are able to quickly assess the purpose, utility, and speed of a rule as well as save it for later refinement, reuse, or sharing.
+By testing rule patterns on sample code, you can quickly assess a rule's purpose, utility, and speed and save it for later refinement, reuse, or sharing.

-The Playground is composed of three panes and a top menu.
+Semgrep Playground is composed of three panes and a top menu.

 ![Screenshot of default playground view](/img/playground-editor.png "Default playground view")

 <dl>
     <dt>Library</dt>
-    <dd>View and open rules in the library.
-You must sign in to view your saved rules and access the <a href="https://semgrep.dev/r">Semgrep Registry</a>.</dd>
+    <dd>View and open rules owned by your organization or available through the <a href="https://semgrep.dev/r">Semgrep Registry</a>.
+You must be <a href="https://semgrep.dev/login">signed in to Semgrep</a> to view these rules.</dd>
     <dt>Rule editor</dt>
     <dd>Enter your rule's YAML schema in this pane.
 This pane supports both simple and advanced modes.</dd>
     <dt>Sample code</dt>